Edward J. Vopal

 Ed has achieved numerous recognitions for his trial work.
 He is Certified as a Civil Trial Specialist with the National Board of Trial Advocacy and has been named to the Wisconsin Super Lawyers List since 2007.
 Ed is included in the American Trial Lawyers Associations Top 100 Trial Lawyers and has been recognized by Best Lawyers in America for personal injury litigation since 2015.
 In addition, Ed is a Fellow in the Litigation Counsel of America and a Fellow in the Fellows of the American Bar Foundation.

 Along with his legal practice, Ed has taught Trial Advocacy courses for over a decade at the University of Wisconsin Law School.
 These courses involve law students in their second or third year who have an interest in trial work.

 Ed has authored articles and made several presentations and written articles on topics involving trial practice and civil justice.
 He has given presentations to local schools and driving instruction programs on various topics, including the dangers of drunk driving and distracted driving.

-Ed currently serves as the Chair of the District 14 Lawyer Regulation Committee, which operates at the discretion of the Wisconsin Office of Lawyer Regulation and the Wisconsin Supreme Court.
+Ed is a past Chair of the District 14 Lawyer Regulation Committee, which operates at the discretion of the Wisconsin Office of Lawyer Regulation and the Wisconsin Supreme Court.

 Ed received his undergraduate degree in English, cum laude, from Northern Michigan University in 1991.
 He received his Juris Doctor degree from the Valparaiso University School of Law in 1994, graduating with Senior Honors.
 Ed is actively involved in his community.
 He is a past Board Member for the Northern Michigan University Alumni Association.
 Ed has served on many committees for his school district.
 He has coached several youth sports teams.
 Ed enjoys spending time with his wife, Cynthia, and their three adult sons.
 He is an avid Wisconsin Badgers football fan.